How to build an effective call to action? - a few tips

 - Get a discount

-- Proceed to payment, etc.
+- Proceed to checkout, etc.

 The above examples are descriptive.
 They describe the action in a broader sense and thus cause more action in us.
 Thus, you can add various slogans that stimulate us even more, such as the phrase free.